theforeman/forklift/docs/development.md

 - .vimrc
 - bootstrap
 ```

+#### Custom local files

+You can have files automatically copied over to the target user's home directory when spinning up a `centos7-katello-devel` or `centos7-katello-devel-stable` box.
+Here are the steps to specify custom files to be copied over:

+1. Create the directory `user_devel_env_files/` in Forklift's root directory.
+2. Add any files you want to be copied over to your development box to `user_devel_env_files/`

+The directory `user_devel_env_files/` is ignored by git so the files won't be checked into version control.
+The files added to `user_devel_env_files/` will be copied over to the target user's home directory on the development VM when it is created or provisioned.

+As an example, you can keep sensitive files you don't want in version control here.

 *Both of the local file and git repo custom file strategies are completely optional and are not required to spin up a development environment*